 The Energy Transition at Sea

-Off-shore wind can generate abundant amounts of energy.
-The Maritime transport sector uses enormous amounts of energy in potential off-shore wind locations, in the form of heavy fuel oil or other fossil fuels.
+Offshore wind farms can generate abundant amounts of energy.
+The maritime transport sector uses enormous amounts of energy in potential off-shore wind locations, in the form of heavy fuel oil or other fossil fuels.

-Hydrogen offers a storage solution for renewable energy and utilising it close to production has the potential to avoid most transportation costs, which will have a positive on the business case for hydrogen as a maritime fuel.
+Hydrogen offers a storage solution for renewable energy.
+Utilising it close to production has the potential to avoid most transportation costs, which will have a positive on the business case for hydrogen as a maritime fuel.

 Offshore supply services are a new, important segment of the short sea shipping sector, recently spurred on by the uptake of offshore wind energy – an industry that is expected to grow exponentially in the coming years.

-Working together with industry leaders across the value chain we are breaking down sectoral silos and building a business case for zero-emission off-shore wind park operations.
+Working together with industry leaders across the value chain, we are breaking down sectoral silos and building a business case for zero-emission off-shore wind farm operations.

-In the future, these off-shore bunkering stations will provide an excellent storage solution for peak wind power generation and can replace the highly polluting fuels used in the maritime sector with a zero-emission alternative.
+In the future, offshore bunkering stations will provide an excellent storage solution for peak wind power generation and can replace the highly polluting fuels used in the maritime sector with a zero-emission alternative.